mxcoppell/tradestation-api-ts/docs/Authentication.md

 1. When you create a new `TradeStationClient`, it initializes the authentication system but doesn't authenticate immediately.

 2. The first time you make an API request, the client will:
-   - Authenticate using your credentials
+   - Use the refresh token to obtain a new access token
    - Store the access token
-   - Store the refresh token
    - Set up automatic token refresh

 3. Subsequent requests will:
    - Use the stored access token
    - Automatically refresh when needed
-   - Handle token errors
+   - Handle token rotation (if API returns a new refresh token)

 ## Token Management